 State their name and job title

-Understand safety signs
+Understand safety signs and labels

 Follow very simple, clearly demonstrated instructions